NicoRenaud/Snellius-AI-Guide/11-Bonus-data-storage/README.md

-# 4. Data Storage Options
+# 11. Data Storage Options

+TODO !!

 > [!NOTE]
 > If you wish to run the included examples on LUMI, have a look at the [quickstart](https://github.com/Lumi-supercomputer/LUMI-AI-Guide/tree/main/1-quickstart#readme) chapter for instructions on how to set up the required environment.